Monday, November 11, 2013

 Career highlights

-Ewen was born in New Zealand and first acting credit was in The Fur Coat (1949), followed by roles in Valley of Eagles (1951), Rob Roy, the Highland Rogue (1953), The Dam Busters (1955), Yangtse Incident (1957), Jack the Ripper (1959), The Sundowners (1960), The Curse of the Werewolf (1961), Mystery Submarine (1963), No Hiding Place (1965), The Sandwich Man (1966), Bellbird (1967), The Ugliest Girl in Town (1968), Spyforce (1971), Moving On (1974), The Message (1976), Kidnapped (1978), The Doombolt Chase (1978), Unidentified Flying Oddball (1979), A Nightingale Sang in Berkeley Square (1979), Into the Labyrinth (1981-82) and Nutcracker (1983).
-He also played Sgt Lucas in 50 episodes of Maigret (1960-63) and Caesar Smith in almost 40 episodes of The Revenue Men (1967-68).
+Ewen was born in New Zealand and his first acting credit was in The Fur Coat (1949), followed by roles in Valley of Eagles (1951), Rob Roy, the Highland Rogue (1953), The Dam Busters (1955), Yangtse Incident (1957), Jack the Ripper (1959), The Sundowners (1960), The Curse of the Werewolf (1961), Mystery Submarine (1963), No Hiding Place (1965), The Sandwich Man (1966), Bellbird (1967), The Ugliest Girl in Town (1968), Spyforce (1971), Moving On (1974), Kim and Co (1975), The Message (1976), Machinegunner (1976), Follow Me (1977), Kidnapped (1978), The Doombolt Chase (1978), The Spaceman and King Arthur (1979), A Nightingale Sang in Berkeley Square (1979), Into the Labyrinth (1981-82), The Wicked Lady (1983) and Master of the Game (1984).
+He also played Sgt Lucas in 50 episodes of Maigret (1960-63), Caesar Smith in almost 40 episodes of The Revenue Men (1967-68), and Alan Mitchell in more than 1,600 episodes of the Australian serial drama Bellbird (1967-77).

 Facts